The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Background

 \subsection{The \#MeToo Movement and its societal, cultural and political impact}

+After starting as an online campaign against sexual harassment, \#MeToo soon evolved into a movement that led to extensive and sustained media coverage of the prevalence of sexual violence in society.
+It prompted discussions about abuse of power, rape myths and the importance of supporting victims of sexual assault.

 The phrase ``Me Too” was initially coined by social justice activist Tarana Burke who began using this phrase in 2006 to campaign for the empowerment of sexual violence victims, particularly among women of color.
-At the end of 2017, following the public exposure of sexual misconduct allegations against Hollywood producer Harvey Weinstein, the phrase spread virally through the hashtag \#MeToo (\cite{FilebornLoneyHowes2019}).

-On October 5th, 2017, The New York Times published an exposé by \cite*{KantorTwohey2017} detailing decades of sexual harassment allegations against Harvey Weinstein, followed just days later by an investigative article in The New Yorker in which many more women accused Weinstein of sexual harassment and abuse (\cite{Farrow2017}).
-A few days later, on October 15th, actress Alyssa Milano tweeted a post encouraging victims of sexual harassment and assault to come forward by using the hashtag \#MeToo in order to raise awareness about the prevalence of sexual violence in society.
-The \#MeToo hashtag rapidly spread as more and more people around the world shared their experiences with sexual harassment and assault.
+It gained widespread attention in late 2017 after sexual misconduct allegations against Harvey Weinstein were exposed in a New York Times exposé by \cite*{KantorTwohey2017} published on October 5th, 2017, followed just days later by an investigative article in The New Yorker on the same matter (\cite{Farrow2017}).
+On October 15th, actress Alyssa Milano tweeted a post encouraging victims of sexual harassment and assault to come forward by using the hashtag \#MeToo in order to raise awareness about the prevalence of sexual violence in society.
+The \#MeToo hashtag rapidly spread as more and more people around the world shared their experiences.
 On Twitter, the hashtag was tweeted about 300,000 times on the day after Milano’s post, reached a peak of 750,000 tweets within 24h and was used on average more than 55,000 times per day during the year following the initial tweet (\cite{AndersonToor2018}).
 On Facebook, the \#MeToo conversation peaked at 4.7 million participating users within 24 hours, who engaged with over 12 million posts, comments, and reactions (\cite{SantiagoCriss2017}).